100 Tourist Sites of Bulgaria

+Rewarding

 A reward scheme has been developed to encourage collection of as many stamps as possible.
 Depending on the number of stamps collected, participants may receive bronze, silver or gold badges.
 25 stamps earn bronze, 50 stamps earn silver and 100 stamps (a complete booklet) earn gold.
 The National Organizational Committee of the BTU holds an annual lottery for the previous year's badge earners every August.
 Prizes include domestic and overseas excursions, bicycles, tents, sleeping bags, and other travel-related items.

 Some landmarks in the original program highlighted Bulgaria's Communist government, which collapsed on November 10, 1989.
 In 2003 the BTU removed many of these sites from the official list.
 Both the original and current lists appear below.
 The list has since seen minor changes in 2007, 2008 and 2009.

+Program Participants

 A variety of organizations and institutions participated in developing and promoting the 100 Tourist Sites of Bulgaria.
 These include: